ARTICLE 2

 When Rome fell, the surviving Romans fled to Constantinople, bringing with them their knowledge of perfumery.
 In the late tenth century, Avicenna is credited with the rediscovery of the lost art of distillation.
 Rose was the first essential oil extracted by this "new" process of steam distilling.
 These rose oils and roses waters caught the attention of European businessmen, who, by the end of the twelfth century had brought perfumes to Europe.

-During this time the perfume industry saw incredible growth, especially in France.
-Rene-Maurice Gattefosse, a perfumer in Grasse, France, coined the term "aromatherapy" when he immersed his badly burned hand in a vat of lavender oil.
-Much to his surprise, his burn healed at a phenomenal rate, with no sign of infection and with no scar.
+During the 10th century, the perfume industry saw incredible growth, especially in France.
+Rene-Maurice Gattefosse, a perfumer in Grasse, France, coined the term "aromatherapy."
 In 1928, he published his first book on Aromatherapy.

-Another French doctor, Jean Valnet, began to use essential oils in his treatments during the second world war.
-It is almost entirely due to his work that aromatherapy is now recognized as a therapy in its own right.
+Another French doctor, Jean Valnet, began to use essential oils.
 Valnet first published his book, "Aromatherapie" in 1964.

 In 1992, it was discovered that essential oils have a bio-electrical frequency measurable in hertz, megahertz and kilohertz.
 The first frequency monitor was built by Bruce Tainio of Tainio Technology, an independent division of Eastern State University in Cheny, Washington.

-Since the turn of the century there has been a growing interest in the therapeutic power of essential oils in Germany, Switzerland, France in England.
-Aromatherapy is taught in medical schools in France and England and the oils are being used by doctors in many hospitals.
+Since the turn of the century there has been a growing interest in essential oils in Germany, Switzerland, France in England.

-As we head towards the 21st Century, the rediscovery of the healing attributes of essential oils are being studied and enjoyed by people all over the globe.
+As we head towards the 21st Century, the rediscovery of essential oils are being enjoyed by people all over the globe.
 They are truly one of the miracles of the natural pharmacy!

 Joan Apter Aromatherapy Copyright © 2000 All Rights Reserved